C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Lloyd’s Underwriters Association: Association of underwriters who meet for consultation on matters affecting the interest of underwriters of Lloyd’s.

-Intelligence System of Lloyd’s: Various publications issued by Lloyd’s
+Intelligence System of Lloyd’s: Various publications issued by Lloyd’s which

-which are indispensable to any marine underwriter:
+are indispensable to any marine underwriter:

 1 Lloyd’s Register of Shipping: Annual publication with monthly updates;

-contains details of virtually all vessels afloat (name, number, flag, nationality,
+contains details of virtually all vessels afloat (name, number, flag,

-registered owners, managers, tonnage, type of vessel/engine/auxiliary machinery).
+nationality, registered owners, managers, tonnage, type of

-2 Confidential Index: Published twice a year; contains record of ownership
+2 Confidential Index: Published twice a year; contains record of ownership of

-of all vessels worldwide.
+all vessels worldwide.

 3 Confidential Ports Record: Lists information on all world ports of

-significant size (name, country, Lloyd’s agent, approaches to ports, methods
+significant size (name, country, Lloyd’s agent, approaches to ports, methods of

-customs details, fire risk, port congestion, salvage & repair facilities).
+details, fire risk, port congestion, salvage & repair facilities).

-4 Daily Shipping Index: Lists information on almost all vessels engaged
+4 Daily Shipping Index: Lists information on almost all vessels engaged in

-report, recent casualty, Lloyd’s casualty reports).
+recent casualty, Lloyd’s casualty reports).

-5 Casualty Report Service (Weekly Casualty Reports): Lloyd’s sends
+5 Casualty Report Service (Weekly Casualty Reports): Lloyd’s sends subscribers

-likely to affect underwriting decisions.
+underwriting decisions.

-6 Lloyd’s Survey Handbook: Contains information on treatment or survey
+6 Lloyd’s Survey Handbook: Contains information on treatment or survey of

-of damaged goods and the susceptibility of certain commodities to loss/damage.
+damaged goods and the susceptibility of certain commodities to loss/damage.

 Institute of London Underwriters (ILU):